Keyboard shortcuts

 Multi-Raft

-Raft consensus algorithm is nowadays a widely used building block of distributed applications.
+Raft consensus algorithm in recent years is a widely used building block of distributed applications.
 The algorithm is about consensus on the sequence of log entries, which are applied to a state machine.
 When the two log entries are identical, then the resulting state is identical too.
-In this sense, it is also called replicated state machine.
+For such reason, it is also called replicated state machine.

 Sharding is a common solution to this kind of problem.
 If the k1 and k2 are enough distant in the key space, then the operations can be handled concurrently by sharded Raft clusters.
-Since we can split the single Raft cluster into multiple small Raft clusters, it naturally addresses the capacity scalability problem at the same time.
-TiKV uses this technique (ref).
+TiKV is known to use this technique (ref).

-There are two ways of implementing a multi-raft.
+There are two ways in implementing a multi-raft.
 One is deploying multiple Raft clusters independently.
-One of the problems of this approach is that resources like IP addresses or ports must be allocated per node to identify them.
+One of the known problems of this approach is that resources like IP addresses or ports must be allocated per node to identify them.
 This introduces unnecessary complexity in deployment.
-Another problem is that shards can't share the resources efficiently.
-In the implementation of a key-value store, the embedded datastore should be shared among the shards for efficient I/O like write batching.
-For these problems, I will take the second approach.
+Another problem is that shards can’t share the resources efficiently.
+In the implementation of a key-value store, the embedded datastore should be shared among the shards for efficient I/O such as write batching.
+For these problems, I will take the another approach.

 Heartbeat Multiplexing

-In Raft, leader is responsible for periodically sending heartbeats to all followers to maintain the leadership.
-In Multi-Raft, without any optimization load from the the heartbeats can be non-negligible.
-However, we can optimize to reduce the heartbeat RPCs by multiplexing the heartbeats from different shards.
+In Raft, leader is responsible for periodically sending heartbeats to every followers to maintain the leadership.
+In Multi-Raft, without any optimization, the load from the the heartbeats will be non-negligible.
+To address this problem, we can make an optimization to reduce the heartbeat RPCs by multiplexing the heartbeats from different shards.

 Problem of naive implementation

-In the following diagram, we have two nodes Node1 and Node2 and there are two shards.
-A Process is a leader if it is denoted with an asterisk (*): P1 is sending the heartbeats to the P3 and P2 to P4 as well.
+In the following diagram, we have two nodes (Node1 and Node2) and there are two shards.
+A Process with an asterisk (*) is a leader: P1 is sending heartbeats to the P3 and P2 to P4 as well.
 So there are two RPC messages sent from P1 to P3 and P2 to P4 independently.

 graph LR